+By its very nature, a 1031 reverse exchange is more complex than a 1031 forward exchange, and not every Qualified Intermediary has the capabilities to handle reverse exchanges.
 A 1031 reverse exchange allows for the acquisition of a new asset before selling your existing one, while still receiving the benefit of deferred capital gains taxes.
 This type of exchange can be done for a variety of assets and provides the flexibility needed to make a 1031 exchange work while accommodating the needs of your business.

 As the leader in 1031 reverse exchanges, NES Financial offers a highly experienced team of exchange specialists.
-In fact, our General Counsel is a recognized expert on 1031 reverse exchanges, having developed significant 1031 guidance during her tenure at the IRS National Office in Washington, D.C.
+In fact, our General Counsel is a recognized expert on 1031 exchanges, having developed significant 1031 guidance during her tenure at the IRS National Office in Washington, D.C.

 What is a 1031 exchange?
 Learn more by downloading our 1031 Exchange Kit.

 Allow us to address your business needs by contacting us.
 We look forward to hearing from you!